HomeToursTravel journalAboutFAQContact Book a tour →

 The Buna spring (Vrelo Bune) immediately beneath the tekija is the region's most dramatic natural feature — one of the strongest karst springs in Europe by volume, discharging an average of 43 cubic metres of water per second.
 The water emerges from an underwater cave system that extends several kilometres inland through the Podveležje plateau.
 It is cold (around 10°C), intensely clear, and drinkable at the source.
 The Buna river flows for just 9 km before joining the Neretva near Mostar — one of the shortest rivers in the Balkans.

 Visiting the tekija interior: the building is open daily to visitors.
-You pay a small entrance fee (roughly 5 KM / €2.50, subject to change) and can enter the two main rooms — the guest reception and the small prayer hall.
+Entrance is around 10 KM (~€5) per adult — confirm on the day as prices are occasionally adjusted.
+You can enter the two main rooms — the guest reception and the small prayer hall.
 Shoes come off at the door; dress modestly.
 Rooms are preserved with original Ottoman furnishings — low benches, carpets, wooden ceilings.
 The cliff-facing window offers a close-up view of the spring and the cave mouth directly below.

 Around the tekija: a handful of riverside restaurants specialise in fresh Buna river trout (pastrmka) — roughly €10–15 for a full grilled fish with sides.
-Boat rides to the cave mouth are available for 15–20 KM (€8–10) per person — duration is 15–20 minutes, and the cave interior is flooded so boats can enter only a short distance.
+Boat rides to the cave mouth are available from a riverside booth — typically a 15–20 minute ride; pricing varies year to year, so check on the day.
+The cave interior is flooded so boats can enter only a short distance.
 Pomegranate juice and local Herzegovinian wine are widely sold along the approach path.

 For travellers on our tours: the Mostar Full-Day tour includes a 30-minute stop at Blagaj (exterior viewing and photos), with optional interior entry at your own time/expense.
 The Sarajevo day tour stops for 30 minutes.
 The Mostar Private Driver tour can extend this to 60–90 minutes if you want to see the tekija interior, take the boat ride, and eat trout for lunch.
+Combine with a short Bunski Kanali stop 3 km up the road (Buna–Bunica confluence) for the full Blagaj-area itinerary.

 Where is it?